 Oh, and if your pockets are a little deeper, check out our Surface Book 3 review to learn about Microsoft's most expensive hybrid.

-Those looking for a regular laptop should check out our recently published Surface Laptop 3 review, which explains how the Intel model beats its AMD sibling.
+Those looking for a regular laptop should check out our recently published 13-inch Surface Laptop 4 review, or our Microsoft Surface Laptop 4 (15-inch, AMD) review if you're interested in a larger laptop.
 Further, Microsoft just expanded the Surface family, with the affordable Surface Laptop Go and the Surface Pro X 2020.

 So, if the Surface Go 2's lower price has you thinking it's just the Surface Pro 7's less powerful baby brother, you might be surprised about how the Go can dunk on the Pro — especially on battery life.